Things to Do in Mullingar: The Westmeath Wonder You Need to Explore

 Mullingar Cathedral

 The Cathedral of Christ the King dominates the town's skyline with its Renaissance-style architecture and impressive 60-meter dome.
-Built between 1933 and 1939, it's one of the most impressive ecclesiastical buildings in the midlands.
+Built between 1933 and 1939, it's one of the most remarkable ecclesiastical buildings in the midlands.

 Visitor info: Visit during morning hours for the best light through the stained-glass windows.
 Allow 45 minutes to explore the interior and its artistic details.
 Unlike St. Mel's Cathedral in Longford, Mullingar's cathedral retained its original features without needing restoration after fire damage.